EzlibUI/Ezlib/README.md

 ### Style design

 Our styles are done with css and can be found from the `styles.css` file.
 Ezlib-UI has a built-in dark mode which can be switched to light mode by pressing the moon symbol.
-Dark mode can again be activated by pressing the sun symbol
+Dark mode can again be activated by pressing the sun symbol.

 ![image](https://user-images.githubusercontent.com/78149945/142479892-1f42ae1a-2b7c-4565-a1e8-195f0e58f354.png)